erikt/MiamiStateMachine/README.md

 // [s1 --(e3)--> s3]
 ```

-The path is the transitions to do, in order.
-For the state machine above, the shortest path from `s1` to `s3` is the
+The path is the list of transitions to make, in order.
+For the state machine above, the shortest path from `s1` to `s3`
-single transition for the event `e3`, and not the two transitions for `e1` and `e2`.
+is the single transition for the event `e3`, and not the two transitions for `e1` and `e2`.
 Processing the event of each
-transition in the path takes a state machine at the first state to the last state:
+transition, in order, takes a state machine that is in the first state of the path to the last one:

 ```
 for transition in path ?? [] {